-The face buttons are Razer’s mecha-tactile action buttons which feel extremely soft to the touch, but offer great tactile feedback.
-Chances are that you’ll never go back to using anything else once you take an inkling to this.
+The face buttons are Razer’s mecha-tactile action buttons which feel extremely soft to the touch but offer great tactile feedback.
+Chances are that you’ll never go back to using anything else once you take an inkling of this.
 But some users don’t like the feedback, mind you.

 So, it could be a hit or a miss.

 There are four multifunction buttons, M1 & M2 which are positioned between L2 & R2, whereas M3 & M4 are positioned towards the rear of the handles.

 On the bottom, you have the controller settings panel which lets you change button configurations and profiles on the fly, as well as customize the lighting.

-When it comes to performance, the wired one offers better performance than the wireless.
+When it comes to performance, the wired controller one offers better performance than the wireless.

 There’s no latency or input lag whatsoever.
 The wireless one on the other hand does struggle with lag and latency.
 Having to worry about battery life is also an issue.
 It’s a few milliseconds only.
 But it can be a lot for a competitive gamer.

 With a plethora of customization options, the Razer Raiju is amongst the best controllers.
 At least the wired one is.

 3. Xbox Elite Series 2

 The original Xbox elite was one of the most well-received controllers for playing Rocket League.
 But it was plagued by a bevy of problems like broken bumpers and peeled grips, which was a huge letdown.

 The Series 2 Xbox controller is slightly wider than the original.
 While the metallic accents are retained, there are wrap around rubberized grips which make it more ergonomic and easy on the hands.
-Also, its lighter than the original Elite, which is a welcome change.
+Also, it’s lighter than the original Elite, which is a welcome change.